Jurassic Museum of Asturias: Collection

-The Jurassic period, representing the intermediate period of the Mesozoic from 200 and 145 million years ago, considered the grandeur period of the dinosaurs, is represented in the Jurassic hall, which has large sauropods.
+The Jurassic period, representing the intermediate period of the Mesozoic from 200 and 145 million years ago, considered by some as the golden age of the dinosaurs, is represented in the Jurassic hall, which contains large sauropods.
 The display has a unique representation through a cladogram which defines the features of the major groups of the period.
-Information on display relates to the anatomical features such as weight, neck bonding, arm musculature, circulatory system and the relative size of the skull.
+Information on display relates to anatomical features such as weight, neck bonding, arm musculature, circulatory system and the relative size of the skull.